vbuzovsky/Digital-Clock-DE1-Project/README.md

 ## References

-1. Verilog and VHDL Code for Digital Clock [online]. [cit.
+1. Verilog and VHDL Code for Digital Clock.
+In: vlsicoding.blogspot.com [online]. [cit.
 2022-04-16].
-Available from: https://vlsicoding.blogspot.com/2016/01/vhdl-code-for-digital-clock.html
+Available at: https://vlsicoding.blogspot.com/2016/01/vhdl-code-for-digital-clock.html
-2. How do I convert an 8-bit binary number to BCD in VHDL? [online]. [cit.
+2. How do I convert an 8-bit binary number to BCD in VHDL?
+In: quora.com [online]. [cit.
 2022-04-21].
-Available from: https://www.quora.com/How-do-I-convert-an-8-bit-binary-number-to-BCD-in-VHDL
+Available at: https://www.quora.com/How-do-I-convert-an-8-bit-binary-number-to-BCD-in-VHDL
-3. How to split an 8 bit BCD number into two separate 4 bit BCD numbers using logic gates or VHDL? [online]. [cit.
+3. How to split an 8 bit BCD number into two separate 4 bit BCD numbers using logic gates or VHDL?
+In: electronics.stackexchange.com [online]. [cit.
 2022-04-21].
-Available from: https://electronics.stackexchange.com/questions/546363/how-to-split-an-8-bit-bcd-number-into-two-separate-4-bit-bcd-numbers-using-logic
+Available at: https://electronics.stackexchange.com/questions/546363/how-to-split-an-8-bit-bcd-number-into-two-separate-4-bit-bcd-numbers-using-logic
-4. Lesson 74 - Example 47: Debounce Pushbuttons [online]. [cit.
+4. Lesson 74 - Example 47: Debounce Pushbuttons.
+In: youtube.com [online]. [cit.
 2022-04-26].
-Available from: https://youtu.be/8ISfNm9zv18
+Available at: https://youtu.be/8ISfNm9zv18
-5. VHDL code for BCD to Binary conversion [online]. [cit.
+5. VHDL code for BCD to Binary conversion.
+In vhdlguru.blogspot.com [online]. [cit.
 2022-04-29].
-Available from: https://vhdlguru.blogspot.com/2015/04/vhdl-code-for-bcd-to-binary-conversion.html
+Available at: https://vhdlguru.blogspot.com/2015/04/vhdl-code-for-bcd-to-binary-conversion.html